Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 Gold vermeil is quickly becoming a favorite of the top jewelry designers around the world.

-It allows them to use premium materials (Sterling Silver and Gold) to deliver high-quality jewelry pieces that look like they might cost a small fortune but are actually fairly priced for both the consumers and the designers.
+It allows them to use a combination of pure metals to deliver high-quality jewelry pieces that look like they might cost a small fortune but are actually fairly priced for both the consumers and the designers.
 Win-win.

 Wait, what is gold vermeil again?